LiuYi0526/NekoXProxy/README.md

 1. Prepare a domain name.
 Such as tg.gov.cn

-2. According to the records of [here](https://github.com/arm64v8a/NekoXProxy/blob/master/tg.go#L30), set the corresponding number of subdomain records (currently 8)
+2. According to the records of [here](https://github.com/LiuYi0526/NekoXProxy/blob/master/tg.go#L30), set the corresponding number of subdomain records (currently 8)

 Such as `a.tg.gov.cn -> 149.154.175.5` `b.tg.gov.cn -> 95.161.76.100` ......

 3. Turn on CDN acceleration, turn on tls and websocket support

-4. Construct the payload in order to get `a, b, c, d, e, f, g, h`
+4. Construct the payload in order to get `a,b,c,d,e,f,g,h`

 5. Encode the payload with base64 to get `YSxiLGMsZCxlLGYsZyxo`